SwissalpS/spectator_mode/README.md

 Other mods can override `spectator_mode.is_permited_to_invite(name_target, name_watcher)` to add own conditions of when who can invite whom.

+Moderators are kept breathing when observing via '/watch' command.
+Other mods can override this to add more functionality: `spectator_mode.keep_allive(name_watcher)`.

 ## Copyright

 Original mod DWTFYW Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>